-Unit- III: Arrays and Strings No of Lect. - 8, Marks: 16
+Unit- III: Arrays and Strings

 - a Declaration and initialization of arrays

 - b Accessing and storing values in arrays

 - c Operations performed on arrays

 - d One and Two- dimensional arrays

 - e Introduction to strings.

 - f Declaration and initialization of string.

 - g String operations with and without C library functions.